 The Shuttered Venue Operators Grant (SVOG) program was modified by the American Rescue Plan Act of 2021 signed into law on March 11, 2021.
 We have updated the below article to account for these modifications, as well as summarized the changes in a separate article here.

 Many venue operators have been devastated by the decline in economic activity since the start of the COVID-19 pandemic.
 Live entertainment venues, nonprofit theaters, museums and other cultural institutions have been hit particularly hard.

-The Consolidated Appropriations Act of 2021 provides $15 billion in funding for “Grants for Shuttered Venue Operators.”
+The Consolidated Appropriations Act of 2021 (CAA) provides $15 billion in funding for “Grants for Shuttered Venue Operators.”
+(An additional $1.25 billion of funding was added as a result of the American Rescue Plan Act of 2021 signed into law on March 11, 2021).
 These grants provide much-needed relief to certain categories of eligible recipients hit hard by the pandemic.